saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

   - **AWS_XRAY_CONTEXT_MISSING**: The X-Ray SDK uses this variable to determine its behavior in the event that your function tries to record X-Ray data, but a tracing header is not available.
 Lambda sets this value to `LOG_ERROR` by default.

   - **AWS_XRAY_DAEMON_ADDRESS**: This environment variable exposes the X-Ray daemon’s address in the following format: IP_ADDRESS:PORT.
 You can use the X-Ray daemon’s address to send trace data to the X-Ray daemon directly without using the X-Ray SDK.
+- Use **annotations** to record data that you want to use to group traces.
+Also, use it for filtering traces as it is indexed.

 ## CloudWatch